o2r-project/erc-spec/docs/spec/index.md

 ## Content metadata

 ### Metadata elements _under development_

-Current JSON dummy to visualise the schema properties.
+Current JSON dummy to visualise the properties.
 It SHOULD be filled out as good as possible.

 ```json
 {